-Description A Metaverse Manager guarantees the privacy of the Data Users generated in their Metaverse Instance.
+Description A Metaverse Manager guarantees the privacy of the Data that Users have generated in their Metaverse Instance.

 Comment 1.
 The operation of a Metaverse, including protection of User Privacy, is conducted based on the applicable laws.

 2. It would be useful to define a minimum set of Privacy principles applicable to any Metaverse Instance.